Moonshake: Big Good Angel and split of original lineup (1993)

-Following this tour, Moonshake split in half, with Margaret Fiedler and John Frenett departing to form Laika with Guy Fixsen (who had engineered Eva Luna).
-In 2009 Fiedler would recall of the split "it wasn't amicable.
+Following this tour, Moonshake split in half, with Margaret Fiedler and John Frenett departing to form a new band, Laika, with Fixsen.
+In 2009 Fiedler, recalling of the split, stated "it wasn't amicable.
 In fact it took me years to get over it, which is kinda sad to admit.
 I haven't spoken to Dave in years..."
-Earlier (in a 1995 Laika interview), she commented "Laika is a close working collective; in Moonshake that was never possible.
+Earlier (in a 1995 Laika interview), she had commented "Laika is a close working collective; in Moonshake that was never possible.
 David and I always did what we liked.
 I have never compromised myself and that's the main reason why I was forced to leave the band.
 After the American tour David no longer wanted to work with me."

+Recalling the disagreement 30 years later, Callahan admitted "I felt like I lost my creative partner.
+Stupidly, I kind of rashly just rang her up once and said, "I don't want you to be in the band anymore," and she was really fucking upset.
+I felt quite bad about it.
+It was my fault for not being a very good communicator at that age."
+Callahan and Fiedler repaired their personal relationship in later years.

+Casting a critical eye over the original Moonshake's work, in 2024, Callahan commented "to some extent, it was a failed experiment but I think a lot of it worked.
+And I think it sounds contemporary now, which shows we were doing something right."